Tam Kung or Lord Tam the Sea God as he's also known, is said to have come from Guangdong Province in China. According to the legend,

 with Tin Hau, the Goddess of the Sea, he became a patron deity of the seafarers.

 The Tam Kung festival is a very colorful celebration that takes place by the Tam Kung Temple in Shau Kei Wan on Hong Kong Island.
+This is a beautiful temple built in 1905 and reconstructed in 2002 with its original features carefully preserved.

 There is a lively procession with many colorful floats and the customary dragon and lion dances, the acrobats and martial arts performers,